tikishen/final-project-539/README.md

 #### Modals
 **Implementation is on the Contact Page by Clicking the phone icon/number**<br>
 Modal is written upon bootstrap.
-The new concepts to learn are the classes of bootstrap and telephone protocol.
+The new concepts to learn are the classes of bootstrap, telephone protocol as well as CSS cursor property.
 The challenge here is bootstrap since we do not learn much bootstrap in class.
+Besides, when hovering the phone icon/number, the mouse cursor default display trigger for indicating the link.

 ### Advanced proficiency with Bootstrap
 - Implementation of navigation bar written upon bootstrap 3<br>
 - Modals written upon bootstrap 3 <br>
 Challenge of writing bootstrap is due to unfamiliar with bootstrap.
 Therefore, I read official document to know available classes of bootstrap that could be used for my site.